Overview

 Introduction

 This is an easy walk in the sense that there are no cliffs or sections with climbing, but it is quite long and challenging.
-It is appropriate for a person with average training, but it's not recommended for young children or people with motor difficulties.
 The elevation gain is mainly concentrated on one climb.
+It's appropriate for a person with average training, but it's not recommended for young children or people with motor difficulties.

 The road continues for about fifteen minutes through meadows where it is possible to observe, in the summer months, some cows grazing peacefully.

-These animals are used to the presence of people, but they should still be approached with respect, taking care not to annoy them.
-If a cow approaches you, it is probably just looking for food.
-If you do not want to be disturbed, just ignore her completely.
-Don't look at her, and she will lose interest in you.
+These animals are used to the presence of people, but they must be approached with respect, without annoying them.
+If a cow approaches you, she's probably just thinking you have food.
+If you don't want to be disturbed, just ignore her completely.
+Don't look at her, and she'll lose interest in you.
+If you have dogs, keep them on a leash.

-After about 30 minutes you'll reach a respectable altitude, as you'll be able to see from the panorama that will stand out below you.
+After about thirty minutes you'll reach a respectable altitude, as you'll be able to see from the panorama that will stand out below you.

 From here, the road continues without major elevation changes, first through the forest and then opening up to a wide view of the Dolomite peaks.

-Further on, the road gradually turns to the right, along the shores of a small lake known as "Rudo."
-It is an ephemeral lake, which is created in the spring as the snow melts and then disappears as soon as the water resources provided by the thaw run out.
+Further on, the road gradually turns to the right, along the shores of a small lake known as Lago di Rudo.
+It is an ephemeral lake, which appears in the spring with the melting of the ice and then disappears as soon as the water provided by the thaw runs out.

-From here it is only a ten-minute walk to reach Fodara Vedla, which hides just behind the horizon, to the left of the trail that stands out in front of you.
+From here, it's only a ten-minute walk to reach the mountain lodge of Fodara Vedla, which is hidden just below the horizon, to the left of the trail that proceeds in front of you.

 Curiosities

-You will not find the classic symbols for men and women in the bathroom, but rather a much more distinctive system with chamois.
-The men's bath is identified with the male, recognizable by its horns and beard; the women's bath has the female chamois, without horns nor beard.
-As far as we know, the female chamois should also have horns, but we preferred to be discreet and not ask about the family situation of the portrayed specimens.
+You will not find the classic symbols for men and women in the bathroom, but instead a much more distinctive system with chamois.
+The men's bath is identified with the male, recognizable by its horns and beard; the women's bath has the female chamois, without horns or beard.
+As far as we know, the female chamois should also have horns, but we preferred to be discreet and not ask about the family situation of the portrayed specimens...

 Useful information

 If you decide to eat or sleep in a mountain lodge, they are usually open for most of the year.
-If you don't want to have bad surprises, in low season, it is always better to call to check the actual opening.
+If you don't want to have bad surprises in the low season, it is always better to call to check the actual opening.

 - It is strictly forbidden to light fires.